NH HOTEL GROUP

-NH Hotel Group is a consolidated multinational operator and one of the leading urban hotels chains in the world.
-At the end of 2019, the Group was present in 30 countries, operating 368 hotels and 57,466 rooms in three continents (Europa, the Americas and Africa).
+NH Hotel Group is a consolidated multinational operator and one of the leading urban hotel chains in the world.
+At the end of 2021, the Group was present in 30 countries, operating 353 hotels and 55,063 rooms in four continents (Europe, North America, South America and Africa).

 BREAKDOWN OF THE PORTFOLIO